vinceimbat/vinceimbat/content/thoughts/we need a non-academic and non-sectarian discourse in intentional living.md

 My approach to developing knowledge in these three areas can be characterized as non-sectarian, scientific, but holistic as it integrates practices from different traditions without subscribing to their metaphysical claims and beliefs.

-Through my work, I would like to contribute in nurturing a space and a community for careful, cautious, honest, and self-directed thinkers to pursue personal growth and development so they can maximize [[Ginhawa]].
+Through my work, I would like to contribute in nurturing a space and a community for careful, cautious, honest, and self-directed thinkers to pursue personal growth and development so they can maximize [[ginhawa]].
 This space and community is something I also need myself.

 All kinds of people, from different beliefs, could join, as long as they are willing to leave those identities behind when they sit.